SAP-samples/teched2022-DT261/exercises/ex2/README.md

 In this exercise, you will configure the source systems (S/4HANA Business System) as well as the entities to be replicated.

+> **Warning**
+> The content of this exercise is up-to-date as of TechEd 2022.
+Please go to the official [SAP Data Ingestion for Industry Cloud documentation](https://help.sap.com/docs/DI_ICS/925366f331c54ee88e2b61ddae0be9fc/88da41cc955e49f1b7080e882bae36d4.html?locale=en-US) for the most recent version.

 ## Maintain Business System and Entities

 To start you will launch the Data Ingestion for Industry Cloud Solutions from your Subaccount.